Earth Day: Earth Day 2018

-Earth Day 2018's theme, End Plastic Pollution, was dedicated to building a world of educated citizens who understand the environmental, climate, and health consequences of using plastic.
+Earth Day 2018's theme, End Plastic pollution, was dedicated to building a world of educated citizens who understand the environmental, climate, and health consequences of using plastic.
 Through an online Plastics Pollution Calculator, consumers calculated how much disposable plastic they used in a year and planned how to reduce this amount of waste.
 A Plastic Pollution Primer and Action Toolkit also educated consumers about actions to reduce their plastic footprint.
 Events worldwide in The Gambia, Italy, Thailand, Japan, India, the U.S., among others, included plastic cleanups, teach-ins, and festivals in which 10,000 partners participated.
 In April 2018, the Google search for "Plastic Pollution" saw the highest trends in the previous five years, 5.5 million pages in 17 languages were created on the internet about "Earth Day 2018" and "plastics," and global media outlets with a combined audience of 450+ million people covered the campaign.
 The phrase "plastic pollution" on social media in the U.S. alone reached more than 155 million people.
 As a result, over 23,0000+ plastic cleanups were registered on Google, 60 countries introduced single-use plastic bans and legislation, and companies such as Coca-Cola and Starbucks announced steps to eliminate and significantly reduce plastic pollution.

 Earth Day 2019

 Earth Day 2019's theme was Protect Our Species.
 For this campaign, events and programs spread information about the causes and consequences of growing species extinctions.
-Earth Day Network partnered with Keep America Beautiful and National Cleanup Day for the inaugural nationwide Earth Day Clean Up.
-Cleanups were held in all 50 States, 5 U.S. Territories, 5,300 sites and had more than 500,000 volunteers.
-Thousands of locations featured ads with vivid photos of important species.
-Viewers were encouraged to share photos of ads on social media with the tag #ProtectOurSpecies.
-Earth Day 2019 also encouraged participants to protect threatened species through educational resources, tree plantings, and a climate action guide.

 Earth Day 2020–2030

 Earth Day 2020

 Earth Day 2020 is the 50th Anniversary of Earth Day.
 Celebrations included activities such as the Great Global CleanUp, Citizen Science, Advocacy, Education, and art.
-This year's theme for Earth Day 2020 was "climate action".
+The theme for Earth Day 2020 was "climate action".
 Due to the COVID-19 pandemic, many of the planned activities were moved online.
 Notably, a coalition of youth activist organized by the Future Coalition hosted Earth Day Live, a three-day livestream commemorating the 50th anniversary of Earth Day in the United States.
 Celebratory activities centered around five components: citizen science, volunteering, community engagement, education, and the role of art in furthering the cause.